Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 - Toledo's games this year have gone over the total in one out of five opportunities (20%).

+- The Rockets average 28.5 points per game, comparable to the 27.5 per outing the Chippewas surrender.

-- Toledo is 2-0 against the spread and 2-1 overall in games when it puts up more than 27.5 points.
+- Toledo is 2-0 against the spread and 2-1 overall in games when it records more than 27.5 points.

-- Toledo is 2-0 against the spread and 3-0 overall when the team amasses more than 396.8 yards.
+- When Toledo amasses more than 396.8 yards, the team is 2-0 against the spread and 3-0 overall.

 - This year, the Rockets have two turnovers, four fewer than the Chippewas have takeaways (6).